 All of which form the Internet of Medical Things (IoMT).

 According to a Jabil Digital Health Survey Report, 52% of digital healthcare decision-makers are developing or plan to develop wearable devices.

-Search interest in the Oura ring has significantly increased over the last 2 years.
+Search interest in the Oura ring has grown by over 78% over the last 2 years.

 7. Additive manufacturing and 3D bioprinting gain steam

 Additive manufacturing (commonly referred as “3D printing”) of medical devices was valued at $1.1 billion in 2019 and is estimated to reach close to $4 billion by 2027,

 Search volume for “additive manufacturing” has shown consistent positive growth over the last 5 years.

 This growth is largely driven by technology advances in the area of 3D printing.